-The GFI LanGuard remote uninstall feature allows the administrators to silently uninstall applications from the scanned machines by marking them as unauthorized in the GFI LanGuard.
+The LanGuard remote uninstall feature allows to silently remove applications from the scanned machines by marking them as unauthorized.

 Once the scan on the target machine(s) provides a list of the installed applications, LanGuard can verify whether an unauthorized application is installed.
-LanGuard then detects the type of installation used by the application and builds the uninstallation string that would be required to remove the application from the remote machine(s).
+LanGuard then detects the type of installation used by the application and builds the uninstallation string required to remove the application from the remote machine(s).

 Unfortunately, not all applications support a silent uninstallation, and sometimes the uninstallation will prompt for user input, even if it is instructed to run silently.
 This can occur for all types of uninstallations.